dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 ## Overview

 One key feature of ICP is its ability to persist canister state using WebAssembly memory and globals rather than a traditional database.
 This means that the entire state of a canister is restored before and saved after each message, without explicit user instruction.
+This automatic and user-transparent preservation of state between messages is called *orthogonal persistence*.

+Though convenient, orthogonal persistence poses a challenge when it comes to upgrading the code of a canister.
+Without an explicit representation of the canister’s state, how does one transfer any application data from the retired canister to its replacement?
+For example, if you want to deploy a new version of a user-registration canister to fix an issue or add functionality, you need to ensure that existing registrations survive the upgrade process.

+Accommodating upgrades without data loss requires some new facility to *migrate* a canister’s crucial data to the upgraded canister.
+The Internet Computer’s persistence model allows a canister to save and restore long-lived data to dedicated *stable memory* that, unlike ordinary canister memory, is not cleared but retained across an upgrade.
+This facility allows a canister to transfer data in bulk to its replacement canister, provided that data is placed in stable memory, either throughout its lifetime, or just before an upgrade.

 Motoko provides high-level support for preserving state that leverages stable memory.
 This feature, called **stable storage**, is designed to accommodate changes to both the application data and the Motoko compiler used to produce the application code.